 Victoria says: “Along with the cyst, the doctors discovered I had serious endometriosis which also had to be removed.
 I always had painful, heavy periods and just thought it was normal, until I discovered it was due to this condition where bits of my womb lining grow outside by womb.

 “At this point, we thought the odds were stacked against us ever having a child.
 Our consultant told us we could try IVF on the NHS and we chose to be treated at Bourn Hall Clinic in Colchester.”

 Victoria had to wait for her body to recover before starting IVF treatment.
 While she was undergoing treatment, Victoria remained stoical about their chances of having a child.

 She explains: “My MS is made worse by stress, so trying to keep calm was vital, and I didn’t want people asking about it all the time.
 We didn’t tell anyone we were having IVF other than our parents and one person at each of our places of work.

 “I tried to stay as emotionally detached from the treatment as possible so I viewed each trip to the clinic as just another appointment and took everything a step at a time.”

 The couple had IVF with ICSI (intracytoplasmic sperm injection), a procedure where a single sperm is injected into the egg to fertilise it.
 Two weeks later, Victoria snuck off to the bathroom to take the pregnancy test that was to signal a change to their lives.

 Baby Alexander was born with a healthy weight 7lb 11.5oz after a quick hour and a half labour.

 Victoria and Neal were delighted with the arrival of their little boy and say everything they have been through is worthwhile.
 Victoria adds: “The staff at Bourn Hall were so helpful and reassuring that it made everything easier to cope with.
-Nothing was too much trouble from them… I just can’t thank them enough!”
+Nothing was too much trouble for them… I just can’t thank them enough!”